Skip to content

 2. You become more motivated

 Yup, you heard correctly.
 That mental fog you’re feeling is probably just a result of fatigue, a common symptom during pregnancy.
 Your brain, however, is firing up!
-Research performed by Yale University in America found that the mid-brains of new mothers enlarged in the areas linked to motivation and behaviour.
+Research performed by Yale University in the United States found that the midbrains of new mothers enlarged in areas linked to motivation and behaviour.
 So yes, you’re exhausted, but you’re still going to get up and paint that nursery!

 3. You multitask like a boss

-We all know that women are better at juggling multiple balls than men but, if you really want to get something done, give it to a busy mom.
-It’s been proven that the pregnancy increases activity in women’s prefrontal cortex, the bit that’s responsible for multitasking.
+We all know that women are better at juggling multiple balls than men, but if you really want to get something done, give it to a busy mom.
+It’s been proven that pregnancy increases activity in women’s prefrontal cortex, the part that’s responsible for multitasking.

 4. You won’t forget a face

 Yes, you might not remember where you parked your car, but one thing you won’t forget is a face.
-Researchers have discovered that pregnant women are better at recognising faces, particularly those of men, than non-expectant females.
+Researchers have discovered that pregnant women are better at recognising faces, particularly those of men, than non-pregnant females.
 Why?
-They don’t really know but the most popular theory is that it’s got something to do with quickly spotting and avoiding any potential threats.
+They don’t really know, but the most popular theory is that it’s got something to do with quickly spotting and avoiding any potential threats.

 5. You feel the love